khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Introduction copy.md

 ## Importance and Expectations
 The procedures outlined in this SOP are of critical importance to maintain a high standard of professionalism, realism and safety within the Khaleej vACC.
 Controllers are expected to strictly adhere to these procedures during their operations within the VATSIM Network.
 It is essential to emphasize that these procedures are intended for use within the virtual environment only and should not be applied to real-world air traffic control operations.

 By following this SOP, controllers within the Khaleej vACC will ensure standardized practices, effective communication, and efficient coordination.
-These procedures are derived from authoritative sources, such as Bahrain eAIP, to ensure compliance with national and international aviation regulations.
+These procedures are derived from authoritative sources, such as Bahrain and Kuwait eAIP, to ensure compliance with national and international aviation regulations.

 !!! caution "Do note."
     This SOP is subject to periodic updates and revisions to reflect the dynamic nature of air traffic control operations, technological advancements, and regulatory changes.
-It is the responsibility of all controllers within the Saudi Arabian vACC to stay informed about any updates and comply with the most recent version of this SOP.
+It is the responsibility of all controllers within the Khaleej vACC to stay informed about any updates and comply with the most recent version of this SOP.

 !!! warning "Disclaimer!!"